 Debbie joined us in September 2008.
 She was previously a foster carer for children aged between 6 months and 16 years old and looks back with fond memories of this very rewarding and challenging time.

-Here at Wright & Morten Debbie is an advocate for our Cat Friendly Clinic and is planning to gain even more knowledge of our feline friends in the future.
+Here at Wright & Morten Debbie is an advocate for our Caring for Cats Clinic and is planning to gain even more knowledge of our feline friends in the future.
 Debbie always makes time to give support for those at times of bereavement who may wish to talk about their pet, which is very important within her role with us.

 Debbie's an animal lover through & through with her pets including 2 dogs, 4 cats, 2 rabbits, a tortoise called Stella, 2 rescue ponies and 3 rescue sheep which she saved from the chopping block - yes she's a vegetarian!